 On a day of low tide, one can even walk across the sandbar to reach the islands from the beach

-Pantai Cenang is at the south-western tip of Langkawi, about twenty-five kilometres from Kuah.
+Pantai Cenang and Pantai Tengah are located at the south-western tip of Langkawi, about twenty-five kilometres from Kuah.

-A two kilometre beach with fine powdery sand is lined by picturesque chalets built no higher than the coconut trees (thanks to a local government ruling).
+Both Pantai Cenang and Pantai Tengah combine to a two kilometre stretch of beach with fine powdery sand is lined by picturesque chalets built no higher than the coconut trees (thanks to a local government ruling).
 Pantai Cenang is a good choice for a relaxing time at the beach as well as a little bit of modern entertainment.
 The beach is popular during peak tourist season.

 Kuah is the main town in Langkawi.
 It is basically a shopping center populated by various duty-free shops, seafood restaurants, banks and hotels.
 The town was once a fishing village before its development.
 The name “Kuah” is a Malay word meaning “gravy” and is associated with an ancient legend of two battling giants who overturned a gigantic pot of curry at the spot where the town now stands (refer Lagenda Park II).